recap-conf/plugin-workshop-java/README.md

 6. When you are prompted to authenticate, use the following credentials:
        - Username: admin
        - Password: admin
+7. When you are testing `ProcessorService` endpoints, use the following credentials:
+       - Username: alice
+       - password:
 ## Deploy and Test Incidents Management Application on BTP CF

 1. In the root folder do: